M3hran/instapxe/README.md

 ### Ports:
 - 69
- this port is export for netboot/pxe access
+ this port is used for netboot/pxe access

 ### Volumes:
 - /instapxe/boot